stanislav-kelemen/currency-converter/README.md

 Implementation of the currency converter-calculator using Privatbank API (it lags sometimes, probably update info, so try to make another request later in case of failure)

-The application doesn't use any building tools, so to run it you need a simple http-server.
+The application doesn't use any building tools, so to run it you need a simple http server.
 I also used SASS which can be compiled by standart npm package.
 Packages are shown in dependencies in package.json.

 In the root derictory of project: